National Committee for Quality Assurance

 - Satisfaction Surveys — The Maryland Department of Health contracts with independent organizations to perform both Member Satisfaction Surveys and Provider Satisfaction Surveys for each Managed Care Organization.

-- Systems Review Audit — To ensure that the services provided to our members meet established regulations, the Maryland Department of Health contracts with the Delmarva Foundation for Medical Care Inc (Delmarva) as an outside quality review agency to perform a Systems Performance Review.
-The purpose of the Systems Performance Review is to provide an annual assessment of the structure, process, and outcome of each Managed Care Organization's internal quality improvement program.
-Delmarva visits each Managed Care Organization every year to review the following standards: Quality Improvement, Accountability to the Governing Body, Oversight of Delegated Entities, Credentialing and Recredentialing, Enrollee Rights, Availability and Accessibility, Utilization Review, Continuity of Care, Health Education, Outreach, Fraud and Abuse.
+- Systems Review Audit — To ensure that the services provided to our members meet established regulations, the Maryland Department of Health contracts with an independent External Quality Review Organization (EQRO) to perform a Systems Performance Review.
+The purpose of the Systems Performance Review is to provide an annual assessment of the structures, processes, and outcomes of each Maryland Managed Care Organization's internal quality assurance programs.
+The EQRO reviews specific criteria related to the following categories : Quality Assurance and Governance, Delegation of Activities, Credentialing and Recredentialing, Enrollee Rights, Availability and Accessibility, Utilization Review, Continuity of Care, Health Education, Outreach, Fraud and Abuse.

 - To ensure that the services provided to MedStar Family Choice pediatric members meet established regulations, preventive services for children are monitored by the Maryland Department of Health annually.
 The Quality Improvement Department works with providers to ensure that all providers seeing children are EPSDT certified and that they perform the services required under this program.